fkerimov/Pewlett-Hackard-Analysis/README.md

 ### Figure 3
 ![retiree_count](Figures/retireescount_by_department.png)

-4. Create a new table that shows the department of each mentor:
+4. The following queries create a new table that shows the department of each mentor, in case it is necessary in the future:
    - NOTE: mentors_by_department table is added to Data/ folder

 ```